danielendeg/nugetpackageupdate/specs/PaaS/BYOK/ByokSupport.md

 # Customer Scenarios

 1. When a customer creates a new Azure API for FHIR account, they are given the option to provide their own encryption key.
 If they choose to do so, all their data will be encrypted with this key.
 Else, their data will be encrypted with Microsoft-managed keys, which is the behavior today.
 2. A customer can rotate the key by creating a new version of the specified key.
 Their data will then get encrypted with the new version, without service interuption.
+3. If a customer has a BYOK-enabled FHIR account, they can change the key that is used.
-3. A customer can remove access to the key.
+4. A customer can remove access to the key.
 Access to their data will be removed.
 If access to the key is returned, access to the data is also returned.

 # Unsupported Scenarios